open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > How did you publish the hardware?

 {{< expand "Show answer">}} We published it only on GitHub.
-There're some linkings to the wiki from Open Source Ecology in Germany.
+There is linking to the wiki from Open Source Ecology in Germany.
 The key entry in this platform is describing a so called Open Nano Grid.
 This would be another application you can make with hardware components from the Libre Solar project.
 {{< /expand >}}